Uberspace/manual/source/web-tor.rst

 uberspace.de
 ============

-Just like your sites, our website and the dashboard can of course be directly accessed in the Tor network.
+Just like your sites, our dashboard can of course be directly accessed in the Tor network.
 Use the following address:

 http://ubrspc3z5xuzh2iss4xuacpjdqj24orwnuye5hk23cpykd3mcujvygqd.onion